 The bottom line!

-To maintain the health of eyelashes, it is also important to recognize any changes you experience.
-With most eyelash issues, treating any condition early leads to better outcomes.
+To maintain eyelash health, it is also important to recognise any changes you notice.
+In most eyelash conditions, early treatment leads to better outcomes.
 Having a few stray lashes may seem unimportant, but it is best to check with your healthcare specialist.
 Even if there’s a mild issue, your healthcare provider can help you find a solution.
 If it’s a serious condition like trichiasis, ensure you receive the treatment before your eyes are damaged.